We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How We Tested the Best Hydroponic Systems

-Each product was scored using a rubric that specifically evaluated the watering system, how well the plants in the system thrived, how easy the system was to set up and use, any extra features the product included, types of plants the system could grow, the durability of the product, and how attractive the setup was.
-We also considered the value of the product for the price.
+We scored each product using a rubric that evaluated the watering system, how well the plants in the system thrived, how easy the system was to set up and use, any extra features the product included, types of plants the system could grow, the durability of the product, and how attractive the setup was.
+We also considered the cost value of each product.

 As we tested each hydroponic system, we looked closely at how well the plants grew and how easy the system was to use and maintain.
-To do this, we tested each system for a minimum of 6 weeks, and some of the systems were tested for over a year.
+To do this, we tested each system for a minimum of a month, and some of the systems were tested for over a year.

 What to Consider When Choosing a Hydroponic System

 Plants need four essential elements to thrive: water, oxygen, light, and nutrients.
 A successful hydroponic system must supply an adequate amount of all four.
-For those new to indoor gardening, the options may seem confusing, but today’s manufacturers create types of hydroponic systems that automate much of the process.
+For those new to cultivating an indoor garden, the options may seem confusing, but today’s manufacturers offer various types of hydroponic systems that automate much of the process.

 Type